-Authentication (802.1x) to Radius server can be enabled in next configuration section.
-This functionality requires additional setting of identity and certificates as described in following table.
+Authentication (802.1X) to RADIUS server can be enabled in next configuration section.
+The router can be RADIUS client only (not the server).
+This functionality requires additional setting of identity and certificates as described in the following table.

 Item Description Enable IEEE 802.1X Authenti- cation Select this option to enable 802.1X Authentication.
 Authentication Method Select authentication method (EAP-PEAPMSCHAPv2 or EAP-TLS).
 CA Certificate Definition of CA certificate for EAP-TLS authentication protocol.
 Local Certificate Definition of local certificate for EAP-TLS authentication protocol.
 Local Private Key Definition of local private key for EAP-TLS authentication protocol.
 Identity User name - identity.
 Password Access password.
 This item is available for EAP-PEAPMSCHAPv2 protocol only.
+Enter valid characters only, see chap.
+1.2.1!
 Local Private Key Password Definition of password for private key of EAP-TLS protocol.
 This item is available for EAP-TLS protocol only.
+Enter valid characters only, see chap.
+1.2.1!

-Table 19: Configuration of 802.1X Authentication
+Table 16: Configuration of 802.1X Authentication

-4.1.3 LAN Configuration Examples
+4.1.4 LAN Configuration Examples